- Experience the mysterious life of the villages nestled in the palm groves of the Draa Valley, one of the most inhabited areas of southern Morocco

 - Groups are composed of a minimum of 3 riders and a maximum of 10 international riders, plus guides.

-- Transfers are included from Ouarzazate, but if you arrive into Marrakesh then there is an additional transfer cost of c. €150 (c. £130) each way (per vehicle and split between all guests arriving/departing Marrakech)
+- Transfers are included from Ouarzazate, but if you arrive into Marrakesh then there is an additional transfer cost of c. €150 (c. £130) each way (per vehicle and split between all guests arriving/departing Marrakech).
+If flying into Marrakech your flight must arrive before 15:30 on day 1 and leave after 14:00 on Day 8.

 The itinerary may be modified at anytime for security reasons, meteorological or events beyond our control such as blocked roads, rivers in flood, drought, strikes and local holidays.
 Equus Journeys, our local partners and their local guides will always strive to find the best solution and will alter the itinerary as needed.